microservices-sample/project-initializer/README.md

 7) To deploy docker please run "./deploy.sh docker" or "deploy.cmd docker".</br>
 8) Access the Application at http://localhost/</br></br>

+### Evolution

+To go through the complete evolution of this micro-services sample application refer branches version-1 till version-4 at https://github.com/vmudigal/microservices-sample

 ### Help

 Feel free to reach "vijayendrap@gmail.com" incase of any concerns.